$10 - $20 flat rate shipping within North America.

 Richard Hunt: One of the Northwest Coast’s Most Celebrated Artists

 Richard Hunt is one of Canada’s most celebrated Northwest Coast artists.
-Born in 1951 in Alert Bay, British Columbia, he comes from a long line of internationally respected artists and carvers that have been instrumental in the survival of the Kwakwaka’wakw native art form.
-Richard Hunt began carving with his father, the late Henry Hunt, […]
+He was born in 1951 in Alert Bay, British Columbia, and comes from a long line of respected Kwakwaka’wakw artists and carvers.
+His family’s legacy helped keep Kwakwaka’wakw art alive, and it shaped his own path from an early age.
+He began carving with […]

 What is Woodland Art?